 A didactic and clinical course that focuses on the holistic care of medical-surgical clients with acute and chronic health alterations.
 Emphasis is placed on the synthesis of relevant theories, concepts and principles from nursing, social, behavioral, and natural sciences when making nursing judgments.
 Students utilize the nursing process to plan nursing actions to assist medical-surgical clients to maximize their potential for wellness.
 Physiological, psychological, sociological, developmental, ethnic-cultural, and socioeconomic factors are examined.
 This course is also designed to enhance professional knowledge and understanding of the functions and roles of the associate degree nurse within medical-surgical and selected community settings.
 Selected clinical experiences are provided within the environment of hospital based and community settings.
 Credit, nine semester hours.
-(Prerequisites: NUR 1113, NUR 1119, and NUR 1019 for accelerated track)
+(Prerequisites: NUR 1113 and NUR 1119)